- Updated July 2013.

 Let us assume your fleet defenses are a split mix of Cruisers and Fighters (5,000 or 25 Cruisers and 5,000 or 1,000 Fighters).
 Assuming power technology (Laser and Plasma) at 10, then the combined firepower of this fleet is 39,000; but you have to be mindful of the weakness of Fighters against shielded units, which reduces the overall efficacy of the fleet.
-In the face of Dreadnoughts, the Fighters and Cruisers are effectively worthless.
+Faced with Dreadnoughts, the Fighters and Cruisers are effectively worthless.
 What can we do to even the odds?

 First, the solution is not always more fleet.
 More fleet equals more debris.
 So, the fleet becomes its own problem.
-This is why the base defenses should be somewhat self-sustaining.
+Therefore the base defenses should be self-sustaining.

 This section discusses the four categories of Base Defenses.
 For the purpose of this article, Commanders are not considered.

 Command Centers (CC)